Home | About Us | News | Contact Us | Suggestions? | FAQ | CruiseFellows Store

 Innocents Abroad - The Best Cruise Book of the 19th, 20th, and 21st Centuries!

+The story of America's Greatest Hoax.
 "An inspired novel."—TIME Magazine

 Looking for something to do?
 Read The Innocents Abroad — The hiliarious first book about cruising.